 That’s equivalent to six Cristiano Ronaldo’s and 20 Van Gogh masterpieces.

 The other big difference this winter has been the naming of our storms.

 This has given each a personal identity.
-We have a target to aim for and a ‘villain’ to write about.
+In the media, we have a target to aim for and a ‘villain’ to write about.

 But so far the storm names have been disappointing.

 Like characters from an Enid Blyton novel: Abigail, Barney, Desmond, Eva, Frank & Gertrude.